As always, Rush Limbaugh, the most listened-to radio talk show in the country, serving humanity.

 We will continue with much more on the Rush Limbaugh program right after this.

-Speaking with reporters before a meeting with his cabinet.
+At the White House, Obama speaking with reporters before meeting with his cabinet.

-Thousands of FA workers being furloughed, including safety inspectors.
+Thousands of FAA workers being furloughed, including safety inspectors.

 It also means projects all across the country involving tens of thousands of construction workers being suspended because Congress didn't get its work done.